API for AWS CodeStar connections¶

 About The Service¶

-This AWS CodeStar Connections API Reference provides descriptions and usage examples of the operations and data types for the AWS CodeStar Connections API.
+This Amazon Web Services CodeStar Connections API Reference provides descriptions and usage examples of the operations and data types for the Amazon Web Services CodeStar Connections API.
 You can use the connections API to work with connections and installations.

 When you create a connection, the console initiates a third-party connection handshake.
 Installations are the apps that are used to conduct this handshake.
 For example, the installation for the Bitbucket provider type is the Bitbucket app.
 When you create a connection, you can choose an existing installation or create one.